-- 35. All committees prepare lists of issues and questions for State parties whose reports are due to be considered.
+35. All committees prepare lists of issues and questions for State parties whose reports are due to be considered.
 The practice of how these lists are produced, and their role in enhancing the work of the committees, varies.
-Lists of issues provide an opportunity for States parties to supplement the information contained in their report and also indicate to States parties the questions they are likely to face when their report is formally considered. - 36.
-CEDAW, CESCR, CRC and the Human Rights Committee adopt lists of issues with respect to both initial and periodic reports.
-CMW adopts lists of issues with regard to initial reports but it has not yet considered periodic reports.
-Currently, CAT adopts lists of issues only with respect to periodic reports, and has recently adopted a new procedure on the preparation of lists of issues prior to State party reporting, as outlined in paragraphs 42 and 88 below.
+Lists of issues provide an opportunity for States parties to supplement the information contained in their report and also indicate to States parties the questions they are likely to face when their report is formally considered.

+36. CEDAW, CESCR, CRC, the Human Rights Committee and CMW adopt lists of issues with respect to both initial and periodic reports.
+Currently, CAT adopts lists of issues only with respect to periodic reports, and has recently adopted a new procedure on the preparation of lists of issues prior to State party reporting, as outlined in paragraphs 42 and 93 below.
 CRC also adopts lists of issues and questions with respect to reports under its Optional Protocols.
 At its seventy-sixth session (February 2010), CERD agreed to adopt a new approach ("list of themes") to be implemented from its seventy-seventh session (August 2010), described in paragraph 42 below.
 In the case of CERD, these lists are not formally adopted by the Committee and do not require written replies, but are rather drawn up by the designated country rapporteurs with respect to the State party reports assigned to them.
-The country rapporteurs are to submit their lists of themes ten weeks in advance of the session.
+The country rapporteurs are to submit their lists of themes 10 weeks in advance of the session.
 All committees appoint one or more of their members to act as country rapporteur(s) for a specific country whose report is under consideration, and the rapporteur frequently takes the lead in drafting the list of issues (see section D below).

-Pre-sessional working group/country report taskforces
+1. Pre-sessional working group/country report task forces